yletallec/processmonitor/README.md

 Process Monitor requires macOS 10.14.3+ with command line developer tools.
 It requires elevated privileges, leaks utility and docopt library to run.
-It requires elevated privileges, pytest, pytest-cov and codecov libraries to test.
+It requires elevated privileges, pytest, mock, pytest-cov and codecov libraries to test.
 ```sh
 git
 ```